 The medical declaration must be signed by parent/caregiver and hard copy returned to AFLNZ at contact days or scan and email to email@example.com.
 Hard copies will also be available at contact days, for completion.

 All information will be confidential and only provided to medical staff as required.
-A form will be available online for printing, completion and return to:
+A form is available online.

 Parent and volunteer involvement